StevenFStewart/pdsnd_github/README.md

 - README.md

 ### Credits
-Thanks to Udacity for offering a wonderful course.
+Thanks to [Udacity](https://www.udacity.com) for offering a wonderful course.

+In addition, I'd like to specifically credit this [convert a timedelta to days hours and minutes StackFlow article](https://stackoverflow.com/questions/2119472/convert-a-timedelta-to-days-hours-and-minutes) which I referenced when writing the code for the project.